import os

 Find proper Orientation

-We found out, in notebook 02_ukbb_on_kaggle, that prediction is much better if images are prepared properly.
+, that prediction is much better if images are prepared properly.
 However, the images used there, were already converted to png.
 Now we want to use raw dicoms.
 The scaling will likely still be the same but orientation might differ.
 So let’s check with the standard dihedral transformation.

-image = "example/kaggle/sample_images/IM-4562-0014.dcm"
+= "example/kaggle/sample_images/IM-4562-0014.dcm" image

 plot_series(get_dihedral_series(dicom_to_Image(image),model))